-This ceremony is akin to the idolthe flesh and drinking the blood of Massey, one of the most diligent and following pertinent remarks touching the effect of the doctrine of Vicarious Villainy:
+This ceremony is akin to the idol-

+following pertinent remarks touching the effect of the doctrine of Vicarious Villainy:

 "The vivisection of the dog, man's first friend and foremost ally, is a natural outcome of the unnatural doctrine of vicarious suffering.
 The cowardly cruelties of its practitioners, and their shameless expositions intended to abash, appall and terrorize the conscience of others, would have been impossible with any race of men who had not been indoctrined by the worship of a vivisecting diety whose victim was his own son.
 The Red Indian and other savages will vivisect and torture their conquered enemies for minutes or hours.
-But it was reserved for races civilized by Christian culture to vivisect and inflict nameless torments on their helpless fellow creatures and harmless familiar friends for weeks This and months or years together. must have been unbearable to a nation of animal-lovers unless the motor nerve of the race had been paralyzed by the curare of vicarious suffering, which confers divine sanction on the doctrine of saving ourselves by means of the suffering inflicted upon others."
+But it was reserved for races civilized by Christian culture to vivisect and inflict nameless torments on their helpless fellow creatures and harmless familiar friends for weeks and months or years together.
+This must have been unbearable to a nation of animal-lovers unless the motor nerve of the race had been paralyzed by the curare of vicarious suffering, which confers divine sanction on the doctrine of saving ourselves by means of the suffering inflicted upon others."

 The effect of this vicarious doctrine is noticable throughout all Christendom, in business and politics.
 Thieves and gamblers make themselves lawfully rich on Stock Exchanges at the expense of thousands of homes; soldiers and politicians win glory and power in the same way.
-The mystic sense of the vicarious doctrine seems to be this; No matter how much others suffer thereby make yourself lawfully, christianly comfortable, rich and great, on earth and in heaven!
+The mystic sense of the vicarious doctrine seems to be this: No matter how much others suffer thereby make yourself lawfully, christianly comfortable, rich and great, on earth and in heaven!